Immigration and Qualifying for the Affordable Care Act Benefits

 This means that DACA recipients are not eligible to apply for health insurance under the ACA.
 An exception to the ACA’s definition of “lawfully present” was added in August 2012 in order to specifically exclude DACA recipients.
 The exception simply states that those granted DACA status are not considered to be “lawfully present” for the purposes of the ACA.
 In the future, this exclusion could be removed for DACA recipients.

 The United States immigration and naturalization laws can be complicated.
 Everyone's situation is different, and no one solution is correct for every person.
 The experienced immigration attorneys at JRQ & Associates can evaluate your situation and help you get the resolution that you need.
-Our immigration attorneys can assist in many midwestern states including Illinois, Indiana, Wisconsin, and others.
+Our immigration attorneys can assist in all states in the United States.
 Contact an experienced immigration lawyer at JRQ & Associates to set up your free immigration consultation or to find out more about the services we can provide you.
-Contact Us.